pl4u/FlyingDB/README.md

 	python flyingdb.py sqliteDBFile prefix

-The python script generates Android Java code in the generated\android directory.
-The database helper classes are DatabaseAdapter.java and
+The python script generates Android Java code in the generated\android directory and IOS code in the generated\ios directory.
-DatabaseHelper.java.
+The Android database helper class files are DatabaseAdapter.java and DatabaseHelper.java.
+The IOS database adapter class files are DatabaseAdapter.h and DatabaseAdapter.m.